General rules for data protection

 The GDPR includes requirements that resemble those in the Privacy Act 1988, and additional measures that similarly aim to foster transparent information handling practices and business accountability around data handling.

 Understanding the real, specific issues at stake in European legislation is not always an easy task, especially when the regulation in question contains 99 articles, 173 considerations and numerous directives to specify how it will apply.
-A good understanding of these issues is, however, essential to prevent risks arising from a too broad or ambiguous interpretation of the legal obligations that apply to your structure.
-A good understanding of the terms defined below is therefore essential:

 personal data: all information relating to an identified or identifiable real person.
 An identifiable real person is defined as any real person that can be identified directly or indirectly.